python-trio/trio/docs/source/reference-core.rst

 able to actually send our shutdown notification, and it would be nice if we didn't block forever trying.
-Therefore, the ``close`` method on a TLS-wrapped socket will *try* to send that notification – but if it gets cancelled, then it will go ahead and close the underlying socket before raising :exc:`Cancelled`, so at least you don't leak that resource.
+Therefore, the ``close`` method on a TLS-wrapped socket will *try* to send that notification – but if it gets cancelled, then it will give up on sending the message but will still close the underlying socket before raising :exc:`Cancelled`, so at least you don't leak that resource.

 Cancellation API details